Planning & preparation

 Step 5

-Once you reach the obstruction, pull, twist and push the plumbers snake until the blockage is removed.
-Then rinse through with cold water.
+Once you reach the obstruction, twist and pull the plumber’s snake until the blockage is removed or broken up.
+Retract the snake and rinse through with cold water.

 Step 1